eshanks16/katacoda-scenarios-1/troubleshooting-clusters/step1.md

 `/etc/kubernetes/pki/etcd/ca.crt`.

 Since the etcd container is a static pod, the Kubelet will start the container soon after the configuration is corrected.
-Once the etcd has started the Kubernetes API should come back up and the following command will work again.
+Once the etcd container has started successfully the Kubernetes API should come back up and the following command will work again.

+>Note: This may take a moment.
+You can re-run the command below as needed until
+>the nodes show up.

 `kubectl get nodes`{{execute}}